 What are the eligibility requirements for receiving a 1099-K form?

-You will receive the 1099-K form if you meet the following requirements:
+You will receive the report if you meet the following requirements:

 🔎 For example:

-When will the 1099-K be sent by Lodgify Payments?
+When will the report be sent by Lodgify Payments?

-You will receive your 1099-K form by email at the beginning of February.
+You will receive your report by email in February if you meet the requirements.

-The form shows the gross amount of payments processed during the year.
+The report shows the gross amount of payments processed during the year.
 This is the total before deductions such as:

-Because of this, the amount on the 1099-K may be higher than what you actually received in payouts.
+Because of this, the amount on the report may be higher than what you actually received in payouts.

 My payment gateway was Stripe and I switched to Lodgify Payments during the calendar year.
 What happens?